carlyh-micb/ADC-documentation/Pathway_index.md

 # 1. Introduction to the Rationale
 <iframe width="560" height="315" src="https://www.youtube.com/embed/s4F1kEYeVEc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # 2. What is a Schema

 [Learn what a schema is](what_is_a_schema.md) and how it can apply to your research.

 # 3. Write Your First Schema

-Following these instructions(link to come) you will download the schema template (an Excel file), and using your dataset you will enter in minimal schema information in this first iteration.
+[Following these instructions](create_first_schema.md) you will download the schema template (an Excel file), and based on the dataset you are describing you will enter in minimal schema information in this first iteration.

 ## What can you do with this schema?
 * With this Excel document that you create you can store it beside (but separate from) your dataset.